 A PICK chart is a Lean Six Sigma tool used to categorize and prioritize improvement ideas.
-It's sometimes called an
+It's sometimes called an effort/impact chart.
+The chart has four quadrants:

 - Possible idea.

 - Implement idea.

 - Challenge idea.

 - Kill idea.

 An easy way to create a PICK chart is to draw a 2 x 2 grid either on a whiteboard or a large paper flip chart.
 Have participants place improvement ideas (written on sticky notes) in the quadrant where they feel the idea best fits.